 In the stillness of the night it seemed to me as if an earthquake had suddenly struck the house.
 Such a noise that rolling brass thing made!

 Williams and Hoffman turned and ran – and made their third mistake.
-They walked to Bethel, where the deputy sheriff and a posse of farmers had assembled.
-Had they walked farther to Danbury, they probably wouldn’t have been caught.
-Instead, they decided to wait for the early train from Bethel to New York.
+Had they walked to Danbury, they probably wouldn’t have been caught, he wrote.
+Instead, they decided to walk to Bethel and wait for the early train to New York.
 A passenger who had heard of the Mark Twain burglary spotted them in the smoker and, suspecting they were the culprits, notified the sheriff when the train stopped at the next station.
+There, the deputy sheriff and a posse of farmers had assembled.

 A dozen men, armed with pitchforks, shot guns, clubs, and other weapons, boarded the train just as it was pulling away from the platform… they entered the smoker by the rear door.
 My partner, seeing the armed men entering and that we were greatly outnumbered, jumped up from his seat and ran quickly to the front platform, where he succeeded in dropping off from the rapidly moving train.

 The posse turned on Williams, who pulled out his revolver and began to blaze away at the ceiling to cause a panic.
-In the melee that followed, he shot the sheriff in the leg before he was knocked unconscious with a blackjack.
+In the melee that followed, he shot the sheriff in the leg before a blackjack knocked him unconscious.

 Hoffman was caught, and the two burglars were handcuffed together and marched to the farm where they had asked directions the night before: